ArturWincenciak/Ref/README.md

 ## Overview

-The main file containing the code is `Program.cs`.

 This repository contains code demonstrating the difference between passing arguments by value and by reference in C#.
 The code includes examples of passing various types (e.g. int, struct, class) as arguments to methods, and modifying the values of the arguments within the methods.

 Blog post: [Ref Returns, Ref Locals, Ref Arg](https://teovincentblog.wordpress.com/2022/12/26/ref-returns-ref-locals-ref-arg)